Winn-Dixie: Beginnings

-Takeover of Winn & Lovette
+Takeover of Winn & Lovett

-Founded in 1920 by Bill Lovette and E.L.
-Winn, Winn & Lovette had 78 stores in 1939 when the Davis brothers bought 51 percent of the chain.
+Founded in 1920 by Bill Lovett and E.L.
+Winn, Winn & Lovett had 78 stores in 1939 when the Davis brothers bought 51 percent of the chain.
 In 1944, the brothers bought the remainder of the company and merged their other chains under the Winn & Lovett name.
 The company headquarters moved to Jacksonville.

 Winn & Lovett purchased the Steiden Stores chain of 31 stores in Kentucky in 1945 as well as Margaret Ann Stores, with 46 stores in Florida, in 1949.
 In 1952, Winn & Lovett became the first industrial corporation based in Florida to be listed on the New York Stock Exchange (NYSE).
 In April 1954, the company also acquired the Jitney Jungle stores around Anniston, Alabama.

 Winn & Lovett continued to grow by acquiring other chains, including Penney Stores in Mississippi, and Ballentine Stores and Eden Stores in South Carolina were all acquired in 1955.

-Rename to Winn-Dixie
+Renaming to Winn-Dixie

-In October 1955, Winn & Lovett bought the 116-store Dixie-Home Stores chain based in North Carolina, South Carolina, and Georgia, then changed its name to Winn-Dixie.
-The company had nearly 400 stores by this point.
-The Winn & Lovette and Margaret Ann names were dropped in Southeast Florida, and the Kwik-Chek name was adopted for more than 50 stores on the lower East Coast.
+In October 1955, Winn & Lovett merged with the 116-store, Greenville, South Carolina-based Dixie-Home Stores chain, and changed its corporate name to Winn-Dixie Stores, Inc..
+At the outset of the merger, the company's operations comprised the Table Supply and Margaret Ann chains in southwest Florida, the Kwik Chek chain in Florida, Georgia, and Alabama, the Dixie-Home chain in the Carolinas, and Steiden Stores in Kentucky and Indiana.
+The company numbered nearly 400 stores by this point.

-In 1956, Winn-Dixie bought Ketner-Milner Stores in North Carolina, H. G. Hill Stores in Louisiana and Mississippi, as well as King Stores in Georgia.
+In 1956, Winn-Dixie bought Ketner-Milner Stores in North Carolina, as well as King Stores in Georgia.
+The company entered into Louisiana and Mississippi the same year with the acquisition of H.G.
+Hill Stores.
+By late 1958, all of Winn-Dixie Stores' operations were consolidated into either the Winn-Dixie or Kwik-Chek nameplates.

+Winn-Dixie moved into Virginia in October 1958 with the acquisition of the Martinsville-based George's Supermarkets (converting them two years later), and in Tennessee by way of Elizabethton-based Anderson's Super Markets in January 1959, amounting to 495 stores across eleven states by mid-1959.

-In 1967, Winn-Dixie bought the City Markets chain in the Bahamas, effectively extending their reach into the Caribbean.
-Operating 12 stores through its domestic subsidiary, W-D (Bahamas) Limited, until it sold the chain to Bahamian investors in 2006.
+After the company was barred by the Federal Trade Commission from acquiring stores in the United States without prior approval, the now over-700-store Winn-Dixie operation extended its reach to the Bahamas, acquiring the eleven-store City Meat Market chain from Sir Stafford Sands in May 1967.
+Winn-Dixie operated 12 stores (nine City Markets and three Winn-Dixie stores) through its domestic subsidiary, W-D (Bahamas) Limited, until it sold the chain to Bahamian investors in 2006.